The art of beautiful repair

 Around the world, metalsmiths would repair chipped and smashed ceramics with metal staples, made by drilling small holes and fitting in the staples to hold the pieces in place; no glue needed.

-Kintsugi, so the story goes, was born out of the C15th Japanese Emperor's disgust at the ceramics stapling method above.
-When a broken tea bowl was returned to him with metal staples, he commissioned some craftsmen to come up with a more delicate solution.
+Kintsugi, so the story goes, was born out of the 15th century Japanese Emperor's disgust at the ceramics stapling method above.
+A broken tea bowl underwent a repair using metal staples and returned to him.
+The Emperor was so offended by it he commissioned some craftsmen to find a more delicate solution.

-Broken pieces are glued back together with lacquer and gold powder, resulting in beautiful golden veins as seen in the picture above by DemysTEAfication.
+The method they came up with involved gluing the broken pieces back together using lacquer dusted or mixed with powdered gold, silver, or platinum, resulting in beautiful golden veins as seen in the picture above by DemysTEAfication.

-In poverty stricken Japan, up until the mid 20th century, Japanese peasants would be unable to afford new textiles.
-Their response to this was Boro; a means of repair, of creating, and of using up waste.
-Clothes and other household garments would be repaired using leftover, indigo dyed cotton from other textiles.
-These garments would be repaired so often throughout generations, with so many different scraps of cloth, that they would slowly change into a new garment altogether.
+In poverty-stricken Japan, up until the mid-20th century, many peasants couldn’t afford new textiles.
+Their response to this was Boro – a means of repair, of creating, and of using up waste.
+Clothes and other household garments were repaired using leftover, indigo dyed cotton from other textiles.
+These garments were repaired so often throughout generations, with many different scraps of cloth, that they slowly changed into a new garment altogether.

-Paulo Goldstein takes broken objects and repairs them in unexpected ways; the outcome a series of Rube Goldberg-style contraptions that make up his Repair is Beautiful project.
-He explains - "In a time of uncertainty, taking things into our own hands and having the feeling of control back can be very therapeutic...
+Paulo Goldstein takes broken objects and repairs them in unexpected ways.
+The results are a series of Rube Goldberg-style contraptions that make up his Repair is Beautiful project.
+He explains: "In a time of uncertainty, taking things into our own hands and having the feeling of control, can be very therapeutic.
 Repair is Beautiful aims to give back this feeling of control."

 Roberto Ghiglia sent us this with the caption "repair a cup like an archaeologist".
-We love the archaeologist-style latex gloves, and the amount of care that's gone into it, as if it really were an ancient artifact.
+We love the archaeologist-style latex gloves and the amount of care that has gone into it as if it really were an ancient artefact.

 This vase has been in the office as long as most of us can remember, and there's some dispute as to whether it's actually beautiful or not.
 Either way, just like the examples above, the fact that someone at some point (no one can remember who) sat down and dedicated that much care, and pieced back together that many pieces of glass, makes it pretty awesome - conventionally beautiful or not.